siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/4_How_to_Track_Changes_Commit.md

 Now this change  stages the file pizza.txt and ready to be committed.
-There is an option to unstage it using "git rm --cached pizza.txt..." but we don't want it here.
+There is an option to unstage it using "git rm --cached pizza.txt..." but we dont want it here.
-The files carry.md pizza.md (in the food directory) and the directory /baking/ are not on stage!!
+The files carry.md pizza.md (in the food directory) and the directory /bakind/ are not on stage!!

  Note that if we wanted to stage and commit all the files at once we could have saved some typing here with the command (git add carry.md pizza.md pizza.txt).